Tiger Rag: In popular culture

 An instrumental portion is used in the soundtrack of Bimbo's Initiation (1931), and a vocal version of "Tiger Rag" recorded by Maple City Four in 1935 can be heard in another Betty Boop cartoon, Betty Boop and Grampy (1935).
 This particular version was later used in a brief scene in the Ren & Stimpy "Adult Party Cartoon" episode "Fire Dogs 2" (2003).

+The song was also used in several MGM Cartoons as an opening theme, first appearing in Tex Avery’s Blitz Wolf (1942).
+The MGM Lion, Tanner, roars to the tune in five quick and short roars akin to that of a record scratch.

 Another version recorded by The Mills Brothers was used for the Xbox 360 Standoff commercial during its launch in 2005.
 The song is often heard in the "Ma and Pa Kettle" movie series.
 It also plays a prominent part in the film Tucker: The Man and His Dream (1988).
 From 1976 to 1978, Mercury used an adaptation of "Tiger Rag" as a commercial jingle for the Bobcat, a badge-engineered version of the Ford Pinto.

 The song is mentioned in David Bowie's song "Watch That Man" (1973).

+An instrumental version was often used in commercials for Esso Extra and Enco Extra gasolines (also sold at Humble Oil stations) in the mid 20th century.